Update (2024-11-17): Fixed the wrong sudo echo

 caddy validate --config $HOMEBREW_PREFIX/etc/Caddyfile

-Once validated, run the following command to restart Caddy and load the changes:
+Once validated, run the following command to restart the Caddy service:

 brew services restart caddy